people agree that sexual intimacy is related to relationship

 - Our current sex drives match enough.

-- In our relationship, we both are clear about the definition of fidelity and infidelity (regarding the views on online content, other people, etc.).
+- In our relationship, we both clearly define fidelity and infidelity (regarding the views on online content, other people, etc.).

 - We want our partner to feel comfortable initiating and being spontaneous in intimacy.